coderRaj07/Send-Ethers-From-Node-js-/README.md

-In this app we can send transactions from one account to other one using Nodejs Here we have used private key of the sender who pays the gas prices as the company To run this App you need to have web3 module and Node Module installed in your system
+In this app we can send transactions from one account to other one using Nodejs.
+Here we have used private key of the sender who pays the gas prices as the company.
+To run this App you need to have web3 module and Node Module installed in your system.

 **#How to Run**
 Just Download the file